yusufmunircloud/GCP-Projects/Big Data Processing with DataProc.md

 * Exit and Validate using SSH to see if connection to the Master Node of the Dataproc Cluster is working as expected or not.

 ## Remote Development using VS Code on Dataproc
-Let us go through the details about setting up remote development using VS Code on Dataproc.
-* Make sure Dataproc Cluster is up and running and static ip is configured and validated.
+* Make sure your Dataproc Cluster is up and running and static ip is configured and validated.
 * Make sure to setup VS Code along with Remote Development Extension Pack.
 * Configure Remote Connection using VS Code.
 * Setup Workspace and clone this repository.
 Make sure to review the workspace once repository is setup.